Pre-Pointe Assessment

 It first involves taking a thorough subjective history, followed by a physical assessment.

 The physical assessment assesses six important criteria necessary to dance en pointe: flexibility, turnout, alignment, maturity, strength, and proprioception.
 It will involve assessing the range of motion and strength of the toes and feet, ankles, knees, and hips.
-It will also involve specific tests involving dance positions and movements such as:
+It will also involve specific tests involving dance positions and movements.

 After the assessment, Shelby will summarise her findings and make appropriate recommendations.
 She will prescribe an exercise program to work on any identified weaknesses at home and send the findings in a letter to your ballet teacher and parent.
-You will return for a follow-up reassessment in 4-6 weeks to measure improvements and once the dancer has met the criteria, they can be advanced to pointe.
+You will return for a reassessment in 3-4 weeks to measure improvements and may require ongoing follow-up appointments until you have met the criteria to advance to pointe.

 It takes months of hard-work and dedication to see improvements in strength and technique.
 Therefore, Shelby recommends that you get to her as soon as possible to start your journey toward dancing en pointe.
 Ideally, Shelby would start working with ballet dancers one year before they intend to dance en pointe.
 However, she is happy to see dancers who wish to dance en pointe sooner.